mqtthiqs/at-doc/docs/modules/gen.md

  independently-modulatable instances as there are generators (see [Modulation](../atelier/modulation.md)).

+- **Quantize** button: click to quantize all generator pitches to the closest semitone.

 The following parameters are local to each generator:

 - **Pitch:** Pitch of the generator.